 In my experience, you only need 2 things:

 There are Android and iOS apps to help you know what you are eating.
 I find that the calorie counter FatSecret is the best solution.
 It offers a large choice of pre-recorded foods and gives details of calories, but also the breakdown of proteins, carbohydrates and fats.

 That way, even if you eat out, you can keep track of your diet.

 You can also make your life easier with a very simple method that I like to use.
 Two American fitness specialists have developed 250 recipes, some of which are for vegetarians and vegans.
 All for just €19 excluding tax with the Sport Chez Soi discount.

-    Also, you get 53 protein smoothie recipes, food programs, and more.
-In short, everything you need to make your life easier.
-You should know that smoothies can be prepared very well with vegetable proteins if you wish it.
+In addition, you get 53 recipes for protein smoothies, diet programs, etc. In short, everything you need to make your life easier.
+You should know that smoothies can be prepared with vegetable proteins if you wish.

 The advantage of these recipes is that you know the amount of calories and the distribution of nutrients from the start.
 No more math to do!

 How Much Protein Per Day – Conclusion

 As you have seen, the amount of protein you need depends on different criteria.
 In particular, you must take into account your sports activity, but also your weight and your goal.

 However, do not forget that to lose fat, proteins are your allies.